Partial Identification in Matching Models for the Marriage Market

 The first two sets of inequalities imply that married agents would not prefer being single.
-The last set of inequalities states that no man and woman can get a strictly higher match surplus by matching together than what they get under $d\tilde{\mu}$.
-Lastly, it can be shown that a stable matching exists under mild continuity assumptions (\hyperlink{Villani}{Villani, 2009}).
+The last set of inequalities states that no man or woman would get a strictly higher match surplus by matching together than what they get under the match assignment, $d\tilde{\mu}$.
+It can be shown that a stable matching exists under mild continuity assumptions (\hyperlink{Villani}{Villani, 2009}).
 Moreover, in the limit of continuous and atomless populations, the stable matching is generically unique (\hyperlink{Gretsky}{Gretsky, Ostroy and Zame, 1992}).
 Importantly for the identification analysis, the resulting equilibrium mass of couples where the man is of type $x$ and the woman is of type $y$ is unique for every $(x,y)$.
 In what follows, we denote this equilibrium mass of couples by